Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

-\paragraph{PALO} PALO \citep{maaz2024palopolyglotlargemultimodal} presents vision-language models in two versions: a 13B parameter version derived from LLaVA and a lightweight 1.7B parameter variant based on MobileVLM \citep{chu2023mobilevlmfaststrong}.
-The larger version processes visual patch embeddings from CLIP-ViT, while MobilePALO employs depth-wise separable convolutions for more efficient visual token downsampling.
-Pre-training involves only the visual projection modules on the CC-594k captioning dataset, followed by instruction tuning on manually verified machine-translated conversations from the LLaVA-Bench \citep{liu2023visualinst} dataset.
-The authors report balanced performance across ten languages, though specific evaluation tasks and detailed metrics were not provided in their initial publication.
+\paragraph{PALO.} \badgeDecoder{}~\badgeParams{1.7B-13B}~\badgeDate{02/2024}\quad \citet{maaz2024palopolyglotlargemultimodal} introduced two PALO variants: a 13B parameter version based on LLaVA with CLIP-ViT visual embeddings, and a 1.7B parameter MobilePALO \citep{chu2023mobilevlmfaststrong} using depth-wise separable convolutions for efficient visual token downsampling.
+Pre-training updates only the visual projection modules on CC-594k, followed by instruction tuning on machine-translated LLaVA-Bench \citep{liu2023visualinst} conversations.
+The authors report balanced performance across ten languages but do not provide detailed evaluation metrics.

-\paragraph{Maya} \citet{alam2024mayainstructionfinetunedmultilingual} developed Maya as a multimodal extension of Aya-23 \citep{aryabumi2024aya23openweight}.
-The image patch embeddings are provided by the SigLIP vision encoder \citep{zhai2023sigmoidlosslanguageimage}.
-The training process involves filtering the LLaVA pre-training dataset for toxic content, translating it into eight languages, followed by instruction tuning.
-The train set was publicly released.
-Despite the multilingual training approach, the authors do not provide a comprehensive evaluation of multilingual reasoning tasks and only evaluate the model on English multimodal sets.